 ✓ In person meetings (2-3 times per year) for 2-3 days in NOLA/ATL

 ✓ Once a month 90 minute ZOOM meeting

 ✓ Pre-reading of reports

 ✓ Service on one ROOTS Work Group during the year

 ✓ Time requirements can be up to 8-10 hours per month and more for Officers

 Executive Committee leadership requires consistent engagement with the work of the organization over the course of each one-year term, and we hope that each member will consider serving up to three terms (i.e., 3 years).

 More details about this year’s election process will be shared over the course of the summer.
 In the meantime, please send in your nominations and of course let us know if you have any questions at this stage in the process.
 Remember that nominations are due by Tuesday, June 26th.

-If you have any questions regarding the nomination process, please contact your Board President, Trey Hartt, at email@example.com or 703-946-5217.
+If you have any questions regarding the nomination process, please contact your Board President, Kim Pevia, at firstname.lastname@example.org or Board Chair, Monique Davis, at email@example.com.

 Executive Committee Officers